Oblivionburn/OP_Engine/README.md

   - Example: "Components.Add(new InputManager(this));" in your game's LoadContent() method
 - Overridable methods for per-game customizations (components themselves require static methods for accessibility)
 - UI objects: Button, Label, InputBox, Picture, ProgressBar, and Slider
-- World object (for 2D tile mapping) consisting of a list of Map, each Map has a list of Layer, and each Layer has a list of Tile
-  - Purpose: so you can do stuff like rendering a floor tile with a table on it, a plate on that table, and a piece of food on that plate
-  - Tile class includes Inventory (for when stuff was dropped on the ground) and ProgressBar (for objects that can sustain damage)
-  - Includes large list of randomly generated fantasy-sounding names for villages/cities/maps/etc

 # Components: